 When you travel, sometimes your carry-on bag makes you feel like a pack mule.
 When you add children to the mix, you are loaded down with every conceivable toy from the toy box: crayons, stickers, Lego guys, stuffed animals, you name it.
 You’re lucky if you don’t throw out your back while hauling everything through the airport.
 After five trips abroad in the last five years with our three children, and many domestic trips in between, I think I have come up with a pretty stream-lined list of everything you might need, hopefully saving you some back pain along the way.
-These are our favorite carry-on travel essentials for every type of trip.
+These are our favorite carry on travel essentials for every type of trip.

-25 Carry-On Travel Essentials for Every Type of Trip
+25 Carry On Travel Essentials for Every Type of Trip

-What to Pack When Traveling Alone
+What to Pack When Traveling Solo

 1. Hand wipes – You may need to use these before you are on the plane, on the plane to wipe off those gross tray tables, and probably throughout the rest of your trip.
 Don’t leave home without them.